septavios/obsidian-proofreader-fork/README.md

 ## Usage
 1. Use the command `Proofread current paragraph/selection` to check the selected text.
 If there is no selection, the command will check the current paragraph (line).
+Alternatively, you can also check the whole document.
 2. The changes are automatically inserted.
-3. Accept or reject changes with the respective command.
+3. Accept/reject changes with the `Reject suggestions in selection/paragraph`.
    Same as the proofreading command, the `accept` and `reject` commands affect the current paragraph, if there is no selection.
+Alternatively, you can also just accept/reject the next suggestion after your cursor.

 ## Visual appearance of the changes
 You can add the following CSS snippet to make highlights and strikethroughs